 - Coconut oil – 1 heaping tablespoon

-This dish is delicious served with black rice, but any rice will compliment nicely!
+This dish is delicious, serves four, and can be paired with black rice, though any rice will compliment nicely!